Gilt-edged securities: Index-linked gilts

-These account for around a quarter of UK government debt within the gilt market.
-The UK was one of the first developed economies to issue index-linked bonds in 27 March 1981.
+Index-linked gilts account for around a quarter of UK government debt within the gilt market.
+The UK was one of the first developed economies to issue index-linked bonds on 27 March 1981.
 Initially only tax-exempt pension funds were allowed to hold these bonds.
+By January 2003, the UK Debt Management Office had issued 11 gilts of this type and the issuance increased to around 60 index-linked bonds by mid-2019.
+At the time of 26 August 2025 the DMO Gilts in Issue report individually lists 35 index-linked gilts.

-The UK has issued around 20 index-linked bonds since then.
-Like conventional gilts, index-linked gilts pay coupons which are initially set in line with market interest rates.
-However, their semi-annual coupons and principal payment are adjusted in line with movements in the General Index of Retail Prices (RPI).
+Index-linked gilts pay coupons which are set, at the time of issue, in line with market interest rates, then the principal payment along with the semi-annual coupons are adjusted in line with movements in the General Index of Retail Prices (RPI) over time.

-Ultra-long index-linked bonds, maturing in 2062 and 2068, were issued in October 2011 and September 2013 respectively, and a 2065 maturity is due to be issued in February 2016.
+Ultra-long index-linked bonds, maturing in 2062 and 2068, were issued in October 2011 and June 2013 respectively, (the latter reissued September 2013), and a 2065 maturity was issued in February 2016.
+In November 2021, the DMO issued a 50-year index-linked gilt with a maturity date of 2073.

 Indexation lag

 As with all index-linked bonds, there are time lags between the collection of prices data, the publication of the inflation index and the indexation of the bond.
 From their introduction in 1981, index-linked gilts had an eight-month indexation lag (between the month of collection of prices data and the month of indexation of the bond).
 This was so that the amount of the next coupon was known at the start of each six-month interest accrual period.
-However, in 2005 the UK Debt Management Office announced that all new issues of index-linked gilts would use a three-month indexation lag, first used in the Canadian Real Return Bond market, and the majority of index-linked gilts now in issue are structured on that basis.
+However, in 2005 the UK Debt Management Office announced that all new issues of index-linked gilts would use a three-month indexation lag, first used in the Canadian Real Return Bond market, and the vast majority of index-linked gilts now in issue are structured on that basis.